-The terms “Oil Interceptors” and “Oil Water Separators” are often interchanged.
-They are, however, as their names indicate, very different.
+Even though the terms “Oil Interceptors” and “Oil Water Separators” are often used

-A low flow rate and little turbulence permits the oils and other light density substances to rise to the surface of the water as it goes through the interceptor, producing relatively oil-free water for discharge.
+A low flow rate and little turbulence permits the oils and other light density to slowly separate from

 Oil Water Separators

-Oil Water Separators have a much more sophisticated design so they are used in applications where there is a potential for a much higher volume of water and oil such as industrial wash operations, parking lots, re-fueling facilities and military installations.
+In comparison, Oil Water Separators have a far more sophisticated and efficient design.
+They are used in higher volume applications such as industrial wash operations, parking lots, re-fueling facilities and military installations where there is a potential for a much higher volume of water, oil, and contaminants.

-The standard oil water separator is a tank containing an inlet compartment, baffles system, sludge chamber, separation chamber, and clean water outlet chamber.
+The standard oil water separator is a steel or stainless steel tank containing an inlet compartment, baffles system, sludge chamber, separation chamber with coalescing media, and clean water outlet chamber.

-The water enters the inlet compartment where the oil separation process begins and solids drop out.
-In the separation chamber, parallel corrugated plates cause the oil droplets in the water to increase in size, thereby speeding the gravity separation process.
-The water then goes through coalescing media, with an internal structure of interconnecting channels, which can remove essentially all free and dispersed non-emulsified oils to an effluent concentration of less than 5 ppm.
-This design produces enhanced efficiencies, resulting in significantly smaller units for high volume applications.
+The water enters the inlet compartment where the oil separation process begins.
+Here, baffles slow down the water flow which causes some of the solids to drop out of suspension.
+Next, parallel corrugated coalescing media in the separation chamber cause the oil droplets in the water to coalesce together, and increase in size until they separate from the water.
+This coalescing media, with an internal structure of interconnecting channels, can remove essentially all free and dispersed, non-emulsified oils to an effluent concentration of less than 5 ppm – which is acceptable for discharge to most municipal sewer systems.